 - Attacking the Town of a Jarl who permanently moved to another Kingdom after the Competition was announced (and therefore isn't participating in this Competition) won't earn you points.*

-During global Competitions, Jarls are marked in a certain color depending on their current status.
+During the Kingdoms Battle, Kingdoms Battle: Revenge, and Kingdoms Battle: Fury global Competitions, Jarls are marked with a certain color depending on their current status.

 - Jarls from your Kingdom that are in an enemy Kingdom and Jarls who have permanently moved to your Kingdom using the Drakkar or Novice's Relocation items are marked in green.

 - Jarls from an enemy Kingdom that are in your lands are marked in red.